pranoyr/vehicle-reid/README.md

-# Vehicle Re-id Using Triplet Networks
+# Vehicle Re Identification Using Triplet Networks
 The objective is to train a Triplet Network for Vehicle Re-Identification using VeRi Dataset

 ## Getting Started